Rockefeller Center Christmas Tree: Environmental impact

+In popular culture

+The tree plays a key role in the film Home Alone 2: Lost in New York, as the location where the protagonist Kevin's mother reunites with him, on account of his love of Christmas trees.

 Broadcasting

 1951 marked the first time that NBC televised the tree lighting with a special on The Kate Smith Hour.

 Since 1997, the lighting ceremony has been broadcast live on NBC in the first hour of primetime, live in the Eastern and Central time zones, and on tape elsewhere.
-On NBC-owned stations, a 7pm ET/PT hour is also aired and hosted by WNBC's anchors.
+On NBC-owned stations, a 7pm ET/PT hour is also aired and hosted by WNBC's main anchors.
 The ceremony is hosted by Today's Al Roker (1997–present), Savannah Guthrie (2012–present), and Hoda Kotb (2017–present).
 In 2007, Ashley Tisdale and Nick Lachey hosted the broadcast with Roker.
 In 2018, MSNBC and Today anchor Craig Melvin began co-hosting the broadcast.
 In 2022, Mario Lopez filled in for Guthrie and Roker due to her illness and his health complications involving blood clots.
 Kelly Clarkson hosted in 2023 and 2024.
+Reba McEntire hosted in 2025.
 Until 1997, it had been broadcast before primetime exclusively in New York on WNBC.
 In 2019, a second hour was added, meaning the tree is now lit just before 10 p.m.
 ET.